4.18 Ongoing Case Planning

 5. Makes attempts to identify and include both parents and relatives in the case conference/team meeting; 1 2

-6. Includes the children, six (6) years of age and older (unless there is a clinical justification for not doing so, or the SSW has evaluated the child and deems it not in child's best interest to participate) as outlined in SOP 4.16 Participants and Notification for all OOHC Cases.
+6. Includes the children, six (6) years of age and older (unless there is a clinical justification for not doing so, or the SSW has evaluated the child and deems it not in the child's best interest to participate) as outlined in SOP 4.16 Participants and Notification for all OOHC Cases

 10. Ensures full disclosure by respectful, candid discussion from the outset with all parties involved in the case planning and service provision of the following and documents the discussion in service recordings: